 On all social media channels, consistency is essential.
 Posting consistently keeps you in your followers feed and helps continuously grow your following.
 The recommended frequency in which you post depends on several factors such as which channel you are using, how quickly you can cultivate content and insights you gather as you grow.

 Join Art Marketing Masters

-A group coaching community for artists who want to grow their brand and sell more art online!
-In the group, we dive deep into topics and strategies for Internet Marketing.
+A group coaching community for artists who want to take their art business to the next level.
+In the group, we dive deeper into topics and strategies for Internet Marketing.